 - Incorrect installation of a new OS or OS update

 Hard drive failures resulting from a human error is usually quite challenging to be fixed unless you have in-depth knowledge of computer hardware and software.
-So, you can either use a reliable data recovery software such as Stellar Phoenix Windows Data Recovery, or you can also contact a professional hard drive recovery service provider who can safely restore the HDD to its original state.
+So, you can either use a reliable data recovery software such as Stellar Windows Data Recovery, or you can also contact a professional hard drive recovery service provider who can safely restore the HDD to its original state.